abhishekghoshh/database-helper/docs/mongodb/index.md

+---

 ## Text index

+**Intent**: Text indexes support full-text search on string fields.
+MongoDB tokenizes the text, removes stop words (like "the", "is", "a"), and stores the remaining keywords.
+This is far more efficient than `$regex` for text search.

+**Key constraints**: Only **one** text index per collection (but it can span multiple fields).

 If we search using regex that is very low in performance rather, we can use text indexes.<br>
 Text string is just an array of words.
 So, mongodb stores the main keywords and removes the stop words like "is", "the", "a" etc.<br>